 While it would be amazing to meet the man of my dreams like yesterday, I am not going to worry about it.
 I'm just going to continue to live my life and do the things I love and when the time is right, the man who God intends for me will come my way.
 That's about all I can do short of wearing a sign around my neck that says "single, looking for husband".

 Well, there is always positive thinking.

-After reading this great post about finding your soulmate, I think I need to take the writer's advice.
+great post about finding your soulmate, I think I need to take the writer's advice.

 She suggests making a list of all the qualities you want in a partner; it should be very specific but realistic.